 The honey butter is something I grew up eating.
 My grandma would whip a bowl of it every week and spread it over freshly baked bread for us kids to have as afternoon snack.
 I loved it on morning toast too.
 To me there is something extremely comforting in the rich sweetness of honey butter and spreading it over the peach ale breakfast loaf added a sense of familiarity and warmth.

-I think that a single peach ale breakfast loaf can serve four, maybe five if everyone eats modestly (like that’s going to happen).
+I think that a single peach ale breakfast loaf can serve eight if everyone eats modestly (like that’s going to happen).
 So if you are planning on serving it during a family get together or while friends are staying at your house just double the batch.
 The honey butter too:)

 Check out this Roasted Garlic and Olives Studded Beer Bread in case you need a quick savory loaf.